Cyber attack shuts down U.S. fuel pipeline 'jugular,' Biden briefed - Up News Info

 Article content

-The American Petroleum Institute, a top oil industry trade group, and the American Automobile Association both said they were monitoring the situation.

-Kinder Morgan Inc said its Products (SE) Pipe Line Corporation (PPL) remains in full service.
+Kinder Morgan Inc, meanwhile, said its Products (SE) Pipe Line Corporation (PPL) serving many of the same regions remains in full service.

 PPL is currently working with customers to accommodate additional barrels during Colonial’s downtime, it said.
-PPL can deliver about 720,000 bpd of fuel through its pipeline network, which originates in Louisiana and ends in the Washington, D.C., area.
+PPL can deliver about 720,000 bpd of fuel through its pipeline network from Louisiana to the Washington, D.C., area.

+The American Petroleum Institute, a top oil industry trade group, said it was monitoring the situation.

-Ben Sasse, a Republican senator from Nebraska and a member of the Senate Select Committee on Intelligence, said the cyberattack was a warning of things to come.
+Ben Sasse, a Republican senator from Nebraska and a member of the Senate Select Committee on Intelligence, said the cyberattack was a wakeup call for U.S. lawmakers.

-“This is a play that will be run again, and we’re not adequately prepared,” he said, adding lawmakers should pass an infrastructure plan that hardens sectors against these attacks.
+“This is a play that will be run again, and we’re not adequately prepared,” he said, adding Congress should pass an infrastructure plan that hardens sectors against these attacks.

 Colonial previously shut down its gasoline and distillate lines during Hurricane Harvey, which hit the Gulf Coast in 2017.
 That contributed to tight supplies and gasoline price rises in the United States after the hurricane forced many Gulf refineries to shut down.

-(Reporting by Stephanie Kelly, Devika Krishna Kumar, Christopher Bing and Raphael Satter; Additional reporting by Trevor Hunnicutt, Gary McWilliams, Laura Sanicola; Editing by Simon Webb, Alistair Bell and Daniel Wallis)
+(Reporting by Stephanie Kelly, Devika Krishna Kumar, Christopher Bing and Raphael Satter; Additional reporting by Trevor Hunnicutt, Gary McWilliams and Laura Sanicola; Editing by Simon Webb, Richard Valdmanis, Alistair Bell and Daniel Wallis)

 Advertisement